15 Tips for Picking a Daycare

 Choosing a daycare center is a difficult task both logistically and emotionally.
 Parents seek daycare centers for a number of reasons, which may include personal and professional obligations, social skills development, and others.
-But no matter the motivation, all of these parents are searching for a clean, quality daycare center with passionate, experienced staff.

 What to Look for in a Daycare

 When researching and touring daycare facilities, parents should notice signs of a high-quality childcare operation.

 The facility director should be highly educated and demonstrate experience in early childhood education and/or academic administration.
 Check the company website for biographical information, and plan a tour, paying attention to framed degrees and certifications.

 The classroom staff should be highly experienced and knowledgeable.
 Lead staff members should have education degrees/certifications.
 An additional quality to watch for is on-going staff training opportunities—consider how the organization is working with its staff to continuously improve experience and care.

 Licensing & Accreditation

 State-level licensing is a minimum standard for care regulation.
 A license is permission to run the business; it does not directly indicate care quality.
 In addition to licensing, high-quality care centers will seek national accreditation from organizations such as:

 - National Association for the Education of Young Children (NAEYC)